Kuehne + Nagel

 Kuehne + Nagel International AG (or Kühne + Nagel) is a global transport and logistics company based in Schindellegi, Switzerland.
-It was founded in 1890, in Bremen, Germany, by August Kühne and Friedrich Nagel.
+Its main owner and operator is Klaus-Michael Kühne via his Kühne Holding and Kühne Foundation.
+The company was founded in 1890 in Bremen, Germany.
 It provides sea freight and airfreight forwarding, contract logistics, and overland businesses.
-In 2010, Kuehne + Nagel was the leading global freight forwarder, accounting for nearly 15% of the world's air and sea freight business by revenue, ahead of DHL Global Forwarding, DB Schenker Logistics, and Panalpina.
-As of 2022, it has nearly 1,300 offices in 106 countries, with over 78,000 employees.
+As of 2023, it has nearly 1,300 offices in over 100 countries and nearly 79,000 employees.

 History

-Early years and evolution: 1890 - 1950s
+Early years and evolution: 1890–1933

 The origins of Kuehne + Nagel was in 1890, when August Kühne and Friedrich Nagel founded a forwarding commission agency in Bremen, Germany.
-It initially used to concentrate on cotton and consolidated freight.
-Later in 1902, it expanded its operations to the German seaport city of Hamburg.
+It was initially used to concentrate on cotton and consolidated freight.
+Later in 1902, it expanded its operations to Hamburg.

 In 1907, the co-founder Friedrich Nagel died, and August Kühne took over his shares in the company.
-The legacy of Nagel still lives on, in the company's name - Kuehne + Nagel (KN).
-The First World War greatly affected its businesses.
+The legacy of Nagel still lives on, in the company's name – Kuehne + Nagel.
+World War I greatly affected its businesses.

-Upon Kühne's death in 1932, his sons - Alfred and Werner - became partners in the firm.
-Adolf Maass (1875 - probably early in 1945 in Auschwitz concentration camp), who was Jewish, a partner, and one of the firm's shareholder with a 45% stake, was forced out in April 1933.
-On the 1st of May 1933 Alfred and Werner Kühne joined the Nazi Party, and under the brothers' management the firm played a prominent role in the transport of property seized from Jews in occupied territories.
+Upon Kühne's death in 1932, his sons – Alfred and Werner – became partners in the firm.
+Adolf Maass (1875 – probably early in 1945 in Auschwitz concentration camp), who was Jewish, a partner, and one of the firm's shareholder with a 45% stake, was forced out in April 1933.
+On 1 May 1933 Alfred and Werner Kühne joined the Nazi Party, and under the brothers' management the firm played a prominent role in the transport of property seized from Jews in occupied territories.

+Involvement in Nazi theft of Jewish property

+Kuehne + Nagel played a key role in the Nazi regime's "M-Aktion".
+In total, by August 1944, the responsible Nazi agency had had the furnishings of around 65,000 apartments in the Netherlands, Belgium, France and Luxembourg removed.
+This required 500 barges and 674 trains.
+Kuehne + Nagel played a key role in the implementation of the transport logistics.
+The company was active directly and with the help of subcontractors in all occupied Western countries.

+The transports from the Netherlands are the most extensively researched.
+For example, Kuehne + Nagel chartered its own steamer to transport looted Jewish property to the German Reich.
+The first cargo ship from Amsterdam arrived Bremen in December 1942.
+The parts list shows 220 armchairs, 105 beds, 363 tables, 598 chairs, 126 cupboards, 35 sofas, 307 boxes of glassware, 110 mirrors, 158 lamps, 32 clocks, a gramophone and two strollers.
+These were the property of Dutch Jews who had been deported to concentration camps in the summer of 1941.

+The company rapidly expanded during WWII in order to meet the needs of the Nazi war effort, this laid the groundwork for their post-war success.
+After the war the company escaped repercussions from their activities by cooperating with American and European intelligence agencies.